-When we use a declarative clause starting with interrogative adverbs in a yes/no question we are using an indirect question in a direct question.
-In this case, we use a question mark at the end of the indirect question.
+When we use a declarative clause starting with an interrogative adverb to form a yes/no question, we are creating an indirect question within a direct question.
+In this case, a question mark is used at the end of the sentence to indicate that it is a question.
 Here are the examples:

 Did she know

 An interrogative adverb can also be used as the head of a nominal clause which is used as the object of a transitive verb such as know, wonder, ask, suppose, etc. Check out the examples:

 Questions with Interrogative Adverbs